giantswarm/cert-manager-app/README.md

 Note: the provided [migration script](files/migrate-v090-to-v200.sh) can be used for this.

-7: Remove deprecated annotations and labels from Ingresses and Secrets which were updated previously.
+**7: Remove deprecated annotations and labels from Ingresses and Secrets** which were updated previously.

 Note: the provided [migration script](files/migrate-v090-to-v200.sh) can be used for this.

+---

 [app-operator]: https://github.com/giantswarm/app-operator
 [cluster-operator]: https://github.com/giantswarm/cluster-operator